yncki/FastImageCompare/README.md

-# Fast Image Compare for PHP [V.I.P]
+# Fast Image Compare for PHP
-PHP library for comparing images.
+PHP library for comparing images

-### What does this library do
+### What this library does
 - compare two images
 - check two images are similar or different
 - find duplicate images in array or in directory,